 We have been here for a week and a half now Mexico and become more and more accustomed to it.
 We have to be careful not to get too used to one place.
 That will soon be different once we are united with our camper Karel.

-The local hippies sometimes refer to it as 'The trap of La Punta', which means that a lot of the residents came here for a holiday and have been hippies here for years now.
-That won't happen to us, although we have just booked another week for the second time 🤪 (Purely for the Spanish lessons and because we have to wait for Karel).
-Okay, few new places, but a lot has been done and learned!
+The local hippies sometimes talk about 'The trap of La Punta', which means that a lot of the residents came here for a holiday and have been a hippie here for years.
+That will not happen to us, although we have just booked a week for the second time?
+(Purely for the Spanish lessons and because we still have to wait for Kareltje).
+Okay, few new places, but done and learned a lot!

 Life on La Punta